ktagilbert/katalog/about.md

 excerpt: Hi, my name is Katie.
 I spend my days at work managing client accounts and editorial calendars & then come home to my to write, read, knit & plan out outdoor activities to do on the weekends.
 ---

 Hi, My name is Katie Gilbert.
 I am a content writer in Beaverton, Oregon with an interest in writing, reading, knitting, and the outdoors.
-I spend my days at work managing client accounts and editorial calendars and then come home to my boyfriend and Border Collie where I write, read, and plan out outdoor activities to do on the weekend.
+I spend my days at work managing client accounts and editorial calendars and then come home to my boyfriend and Border Collie where I write, read, and plan outdoor activities to do on the weekend.

 I initially studied Creative Writing and Journalism at Seattle University.
 After graduation, I went into digital marketing to focus on inbound lead generation and content creation.
 I now specialize in on-page SEO, inbound lead generation, and content marketing.